MikeTV/PositiveTinker/_posts/2017-07-22-adding-common-key-commands-to-the-textbox-control.md

 ---
 comments: true
 date: 2017-07-22 16:14
-description: 'On today’s episode of “basic things .NET Windows Forms controls don’t support natively” we look at the humble Textbox.
-Two common key commands are mysteriously
-  missing: CTRL+A to select all text and CTRL+Backspace to delete the previous word.'
+description: ''
 layout: post
-tags: []
+tags:
+- C#
 title: Adding Common Key Commands to the Textbox Control
 ---
 On today's episode of "basic things .NET Windows Forms controls don't support natively" we look at the humble Textbox[^1].
 Two common key commands are mysteriously missing: CTRL+A to select all text and CTRL+Backspace[^2] to delete the previous word.

 Never fear, we can add both of these through a KeyDown event handler!  (<a href="#solution">Click here</a> to skip to the solution.)